rasmus-kirk/halo-accumulation/report/report.md

   Discrete Log problem is hard, the verifier is linear.
 - **FRI PCSs:** Also uses an untrusted setup, assumes secure one way functions exist.
-It has a higher constant overhead than PCSs based on the Discrete Log assumption, but becuase it instead assumes that secure one-way functions exist, you end up with a quantum secure PCS.
+It has a higher constant overhead than PCSs based on the Discrete Log assumption, but because it instead assumes that secure one-way functions exist, you end up with a quantum secure PCS.

 A PCS allows a prover to prove to a verifier that a committed polynomial